MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. Review which queries returned results.

-1. Based on the results, determine if there is enough strong evidence to validate the hypothesis.
+1. Based on the results, determine if there's enough strong evidence to validate the hypothesis.
 If there isn’t, close the Hunt and mark it as invalidated.

 1. Alternative Steps:
     - Go to Microsoft Sentinel.
     - Expand Threat management.
     - Choose Hunting.
     - Select ‘add filter’.
-    - Set the filter to tactics:persistence.
+    - Set the filter to tactics: persistence.
     - Add another filter.
     - Set the second filter to have techniques: T1098.